WordPress/create-block-theme/README.md

 -   Embed local font assets in your theme

 Learn more about [how to use the plugin](#how-to-use-the-plugin) or [how to contribute](#how-to-contribute).

-_The plugin is for development only — it is not intended for use on production websites, but to be used as a tool to create new themes._

 ## User Support